 A

-Generally, acid burns tend to remain more superficial than alkali burns and often have a better prognosis.
-This is because acids coagulate proteins, forming a self-protective barrier that limits penetration.
-However, strong acids such as sulfuric acid and hydrofluoric acid can penetrate deeply, causing severe damage similar to alkalis.
+In general, acid burns tend to remain more superficial than alkali burns and often have a better prognosis.
+This is because acids coagulate proteins, forming a self-protective barrier that limits depth of penetration.
+However, strong acids such as sulfuric acid and hydrofluoric acid can penetrate deeply, causing severe damage similar to alkali.
 Severity depends on the type of substance, pH, concentration, and contact time.

-Characteristic findings of acid burns include white deposits from coagulation necrosis and relatively preserved conjunctival injection.
+Characteristic findings of acid burns include white deposits due to coagulation necrosis and relatively preserved conjunctival injection.
 In alkali injuries, liquefactive necrosis leads to ischemia, often resulting in white edema without injection.

 Acid Burns

-Depth of injury: a self-protective barrier forms from protein coagulation, often limiting damage to superficial layers
+Depth of injury: a self-protective barrier forms due to protein coagulation, often limiting damage to superficial layers

 Exceptions with strong acids: sulfuric acid and hydrofluoric acid can penetrate deeply